spkcspider/spkcspider/README.md

 # API

-Note: there are some migration breaks.
-Especially to unbreak mysql.
-Should not happen after tests are integrated

 ## authentication/privileges

 * request.is_staff: requesting user used staff rights to access view (not true in ComponentPublicIndex)
 * request.is_owner: requesting user owns the components
 * request.is_special_user: requesting user owns the components or is_staff
-* request.protections: int: enough protections were fullfilled, max strength, list: protections which failed, False: no access, no matter what
+* request.protections: int: enough protections were fullfilled, maximal measured strength, list: protections which failed, False: no access; access with protections not possible

 ## Special Scopes